Deejpotter/cnc-tools/README.md

 - **Backend:**
   - `cd backend && yarn dev` (or `npm run dev` or `npm start`)
   - Runs on [http://localhost:5000](http://localhost:5000) (or your configured port)
+- **Combined Development:**
+  - From the root directory: `npm run dev` (requires concurrently to be installed)
+  - This runs both frontend and backend simultaneously

 ## Deployment